 Federal law says that students with learning disabilities should be educated alongside their non-disabled peers “to the maximum extent possible.”
 According to a 2014 report by the National Center for Learning Disabilities, 66 percent of students with learning disabilities spend 80 percent or more of their school day in general education classrooms.
 That’s a big increase from 47 percent a decade ago.
 Schools use many strategies to help students receiving special education services succeed in general education settings.
 These plans include:

-• Assistive technology such as providing a laptop to help a student with a writing disability take notes in class
+• Assistive technology, such as providing a laptop to help a student with a writing disability take notes in class.

 • Accommodations such as seating the student near the teacher (and far from distractions) or allowing him to give oral reports instead of writing essays